The Clear sKin Secrets

 Most of the cleansers I recommend are not just “soap.”
 They are active treatment cleansers.
 That means they need contact time to do their job.

 Massage your cleanser into your skin for 60–90 seconds.
 Let it sit for a moment like a mini treatment mask.
-Then rinse thoroughly.
+Then and only then, rinse thoroughly.

 Especially if it’s being reused for multiple days, hanging damp in the bathroom, washed with heavy detergent, drowned in fabric softener, or shared with other people.
 Ew.